Quantifying Decadal Volumetric Changes in Sandy Beaches using Historical and Contemporary Data

 This publication was led by the DU Marine Mapping Group Member Rafael C. Carvalho, and group members Blake Allan, Stephan O’Brien and Daniel Ierodiaconou also contributed to the publication.

-Congrats to Mary, Dan and the DU Marine Mapping Group!
+Congrats to Raf, Blake, Stephan, Dan and the DU Marine Mapping Group!

 To read the full article, click here.